Top 5 First Signs Of Spring To Look Out ForJanuary 28, 2020 • Get Outdoors

 Mornings and late afternoons are filled with lovely birdsong.
 Is there anything better than listening to the bird sounds while the sun rises in the horizon?
 Nesting is also an early sign of spring.
 If you spot rooks flying here and there around early March, it most certainly means they are busy building cosy nests for their little ones.
-It can only mean one thing: warmer days are coming!

 4) Busy bees and friends

 Have you ever seen a red squirrel?
 Now is the perfect time.
 You can spot these little fluffy creatures all year round, but they are the most active and step outdoors at the beginning of spring.
 Bees, hares and frogs emerge as well, encouraged by warmer temperatures.
 Try to spot them on your nature walks or in a farm park!

 5) Cherry blossom